Jinfeng-Xu/Awesome-Multimodal-Recommender-Systems/README.md

 ## Overview

 Our discussion categorizes existing MRS models into four critical aspects: **Feature Extraction**, **Encoder**, **Multimodal Fusion**, and **Loss Function**.
 Check out our survey 📄[A Survey on Multimodal Recommender Systems:
-Recent Advances and Future Directions](), which contains a list of papers on multimodal recommender systems.
+Recent Advances and Future Directions](https://arxiv.org/abs/2502.15711), which contains a list of papers on multimodal recommender systems.

 If you find this repository helpful to your work, please kindly star it and cite our survey paper as follows:
 ```bibtex